 In this retrospective cohort study design we used commercial insurance data from the Truven Health MarketScan claims database to analyze the 100-day and 1-year costs for patients who received inpatient autologous or allogeneic HSCT between January 1, 2010, and September 23, 2013 (ie, the identification period), and stratified patients by the type of the conditioning regimen and age-group, including pediatric (age <18 years) and adult (age ≥18 years) patients.

 Patients were required to have at least 1 claim with an appropriate International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) procedure code indicating the HSCT type.
-Allogeneic and autologous transplants were distinguished using ICD-9-CM and Current Procedural Terminology (CPT) 4 codes (Appendix Table 1 at the end of the article).
+Allogeneic and autologous transplants were distinguished using ICD-9-CM and Current Procedural Terminology (CPT) 4 codes (Appendix Table 1).
 The MarketScan database of employer-sponsored health plans in the United States contained information on enrollment and demographics, in addition to the data reported on administrative claims, including inpatient and outpatient services and costs, diagnoses and procedures (CPT and ICD-9-CM procedure codes), and outpatient pharmacy medication dispensing information (eg, days of drug supply, fill dates, and National Drug Codes).

 The study population comprised patients who underwent allogeneic or autologous HSCT and received myeloablative or nonmyeloablative/reduced-intensity conditioning regimens before transplantation.
 The first date of an HSCT claim (eg, with one of the codes listed in Appendix Table 1) during the identification period was defined as the index date.
 To qualify for study inclusion, patients were required to be continuously enrolled in a health plan for 1 year before the index date (ie, the baseline period) and for 100 days after this date.
 This 1-year baseline period was used to ensure that the inpatient HSCT was the first such transplant.